chappy84/google-analytics-server-side/README.markdown

 	$browserCapAdapter = new GASS_BotInfo_BrowserCap;
 	$gass->setBotInfo($browserCapAdapter);

+N/B: the browsercap ini file is only loaded when php starts, with web-servers (apache, php-fpm etc.) this is when the web-server itself is started, thus updates to the file will require a server restart to use the latest version.
+A php E_USER_NOTICE error is logged to the php error log when this is required.

 #### UserAgentStringInfo
 This was the previous default for Google Analytics Server Side which downloads a csv list of search engine crawlers from [user-agent-string.info][6].